Residential Waste Cart Collection Program

 These households will be receiving their waste carts with information packages, including detailed instructions, guidelines, and additional information about the program, between May 1 and 15 and will be able to use their carts as soon as they receive it (between May 1 and 15).
 The blue bag recycling program service will remain unchanged.

 Residents in the following subdivisions receive curbside waste and recycle collection on the following days:

 - Clairmont north of 108 Avenue

 - Carriage Lane

 - Westlake in Clairmont

-Residents who receive curbside waste and recycle collection services are asked to set their items out ahead of time (the night before or prior to 7 a.m. on collection day).
+Residents who receive curbside waste and recycle collection services are asked to set their items out ahead of time (between 6 p.m. the night before and 7 a.m. on collection day).
+According to the County’s Community Standards Bylaw, carts must be collected within 24 hours of collection.
 Waste and recycle is collected weekly with the exception of Christmas Day, New Years Day and unless notified with a notice from Prairie Disposal and the County.